Study finds sexual assault can lead to dementia | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Women who have experienced sexual violence are more likely to develop disruptions in blood flow in the brain and diseases like dementia and stroke.
+Women who have experienced sexual violence are more likely to develop disruptions to blood flow in the brain, which may contribute to disorders such as dementia and strokes.

 Women who have been sexually assaulted often struggle with shame and mental health consequences.
 They're also at a higher risk for stroke and dementia.